 SYMBOL TYPE DESCRIPTION Dedicated RESET#: This dedicated RESET# is available in 16-pin SOIC and 24-ball BGA packages.
-RESET# INPUT The RESET# pin is a hardware RESET signal.
-When RESET# is driven HIGH, the memory is in the normal operating mode.
-When RESET# is driven LOW, the memory enters reset mode and output is High-Z. If RESET# is driven LOW while an internal WRITE, PROGRAM, or ERASE operation is in progress, data may be lost.
-Dedicated RESET# function can be Disabled when bit 0 of Function Register = 1.
-It has an internal pull-up resistor and may be left floating if not used.
-SCK INPUT Serial Data Clock: Synchronized Clock for input and output timing operations.
+RESET# RESET# INPUT The RESET# pin is a hardware RESET signal.
+When RESET memory is in the normal operating mode.
+When RESET# is driven enters reset mode and output is High-Z. If RESET# is driven WRITE, PROGRAM, or ERASE operation is in progress, data Dedicated RESET# function can be Disabled when bit 0 of Fu It has an internal pull-up resistor and may be left floating if not SCK INPUT Serial Data Clock: Synchronized Clock for input and output timing operations.
 Vcc POWER Power: Device Core Power Supply GND GROUND Ground: Connect to ground when referenced to Vcc NC Unused NC: Pins labeled "NC" stand for "No Connect".
 Not internally connected.